melles1991/melles1991.github.io/_posts/file/2020-09-13-MAGISK-OxyAdditional.md

     Copyright (C) 2020-2021 melles1991 <melles.android@gmail.com>

-    CraftRom Kernel Manager is a free softwares: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+    OxyAdditional is a free softwares: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-    CraftRom Kernel Manager is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+    OxyAdditional is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-    You should have received a copy of the GNU General Public License along with CraftRom Kernel Manager.
+    You should have received a copy of the GNU General Public License along with OxyAdditional.
 If not, see <http://www.gnu.org/licenses/>.

 ***** ***** ***** ***** ***** ***** ***** ***** ***** ***** *****